Tag Archive | how to protect vegetables in cold weather

 Throughout this blog and at other gardening sites, we often refer to a plant’s “hardiness zone”.
 Find your location on the map to identify your zone.

 Since moving to northern North Carolina in 2021, I’m now in Zone 7b.
-Here, the average annual extreme minimum winter temperature is 5-10° F. My location, though, is not far from the higher elevations of zone 7a (0-5° F).
+Here, the average annual extreme minimum winter temperature is 5-10° F. My location is not far from the higher elevations of zone 6b (-5-0° F).
 According to the older 2012 map, where I live was clearly in zone 7a.
+Keep in mind, though, that this short snapshot in time doesn’t necessarily predict the trend in the timescale over the next thousand years.

-At this USDA map website, enter your zip code to see if your area increased or decreased in the average extreme minimum temperature.
+At this USDA map website, enter your zip code to see if your area increased or decreased in the average extreme minimum temperature (the map loads slowly).
 Where I live, that temperature is 2° higher than it was in 2012.
 This does not mean that overall temperatures have increased an average of 2° F, just the lowest extreme minimum temperature.

 Gardeners in other countries have similar systems of categorizing climate ratings.